-Find out how much your rent can be increased
+Find out how much your rent can be increased in Canberra

 This calculator tells you the rent increase for periodic tenancies above which a landlord must seek ACAT approval.